daniau23/agentic_researcher/README.md

 ## **The Agentic Research Abstract generator and Web Content Summariser Agent With Langraph**

-The project is builton the use of LangGraph approach as a solution for building Agentic AI foor users with the use of Large Language Models (LLMs) and prompt engineering to create a research agent that gives you web content summaries via the Langchain SeleniumURLLoader tool and the generation of captivating abstracts based on the category and title you have prompted the model.
+The project is built on the use of LangGraph approach as a solution for building Agentic AI foor users with the use of Large Language Models (LLMs) and prompt engineering to create a research agent that gives you web content summaries via the Langchain SeleniumURLLoader tool and the generation of captivating abstracts based on the category and title you have prompted the model.

 ![Research Assistant Flow Chart](img/Agentic%20Research%20Assistant%20AI.png)